sarah-maris/reactnd-project-readable/README.md

-# Readable
+# ChitChat
 ---

 ## Project Purpose:

-This game was built for the Udacity React Nanodegree Program.
-The purpose of the project is to demonstrate understanding of how Redux works in a React-based app.
+This game was built as the "Readables"  project for the Udacity React Nanodegree Program.
+The purpose of the project is to demonstrate understanding of how Redux works in a React-based content and comment web app.
+Users can post content to predefined categories, comment on their posts and other users' posts, edit and delete posts and comments and vote on posts and comments.

 ## How to Load the App
 You can run a hosted version of the app at ***TO BE ADDED***